Frequently Asked Questions

 How soon will I see results?

-LATISSE® users could see results starting at 8 weeks with full results at 12 to 16 weeks.
+LATISSE® users might see results starting at 8 weeks with full results at 12 to 16 weeks.
 The growth is gradual overnight, over time.

 Is LATISSE® a replacement for mascara?